Seamless major upgrades with blue-green deployments Innovation Release

 Rollback considerations

-There's no automated rollback available with this approach once the old version data group is deleted.
+With this approach, after you delete the old version data group, no automated rollback is available.
 To undo the major upgrade, consider restoring the latest backup in a new data group running the desired major version and switching application and client workloads to that new data group.